 - Wring out all the excess water until the rag is barely damp.

 - Use the damp rag to wipe lightly over the tile until you remove all the extra stain and sealer on the tile.

-It's important to keep a clean rag.
-You may need to repeatedly wash out the rag in the water.
+It's important to keep your rag clean.
+You may need to wash out the rag in the water repeatedly.
 Replace the dirty water with clean water when necessary.

 08 of 10